 Stephen Jenkinson (2016): Mitigation options for influencing the behaviour of walkers with dogs in the Solent area.
 Overview of principles and options for the Solent Recreation Mitigation Partnership.
-Accessed online [11/03/2020] at <a href="https://solent.birdaware.org/media/27454/Mitigation-options-for-encouraging-responsible-dog-encouraging-encouraging-responsible-dog-encouraging-responsi walking/pdf/Mitigation\options\for\influencing\the\behaviour\of\walkers\with\dogs.pdf
+Accessed online [11/03/2020] at https://solent.birdaware.org/media/27454/Mitigation-options-for-encouraging-responsible-dogwalking/pdf/Mitigation options for influencing the behaviour of walkers with dogs.pdf